theodorejb/Responsive-Captcha/README.md

                 try {
                     $textCaptcha->checkAnswer($captcha);
-                    // the captcha answer is correct
-                } catch (Exception $exc) {
+                    // code to execute if the captcha answer is correct } catch (Exception $exc) {
                     // the captcha answer is incorrect
                     $captchaError = $exc->getMessage(); // display this error message in your form